-When you create a Google Account for your child under 13, they'll be able to use their account to visit sites or use apps that allow messaging.
+When you use Family Link to create a Google Account for your child under 13 or the applicable age in your country, they'll be able to use their account to visit sites or use apps that allow messaging.

 When you block someone on Allo, your child won't get messages from them.

 - On your child's device, open the Allo app .

 - Tap the conversation with the person you want to block.

 - In the upper right, tap the profile icon Chat details Block Block.